Vyral/base-template/_posts/2022-03-31-tulsa-looks-good-on-revitalize-t-town.md

 **We know you do so much good for our families here in Tulsa, so what is the greatest need you see?
 Where do people need the most help?&nbsp;**

-I would say roofs since they’re a major expense on a home.
+I would say roofs since they’re the biggest expense for a home.
 If you’ve never had to replace a roof, you don’t know how much of a financial burden it is.
 At that point, you’re hoping for a hail storm so that insurance covers the costs\!
 Without a solid roof, everything else in the home is jeopardized, and with our severe weather, it’s especially important.&nbsp;

 **As an organization, I know you guys work hard to garner donations and help, so is that the best way people can support you?
 How many families do you help, and how much does that cost?&nbsp;**